To be eligible for certification in Otolaryngology/Facial Plastic Surgery, candidates must meet the criteria below:

 Exam Dates and Deadlines

 The Otolaryngology/Facial Plastic Surgery Oral Exam is offered once per year, generally every spring.
 The application period opens in the fall.
-Applications are due on Feb.
-1, and the final deadline is Feb.
-15.
+Applications start at the end of November and close in March.

 The Oral Exam is given individually and is designed to evaluate judgmental processes and the candidate’s ability to solve clinical problems.